Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Dataset Requirement Verification Validation

-Analysing Equivalence Classes is a crucial aspect of software testing, as it promotes thorough test coverage while reducing unnecessary or repetitive test cases.
-Equivalence partitioning is a testing technique where input data is divided into distinct classes, each representing a range of values expected to trigger similar system responses, thereby streamlining the testing process.
-For example, following TSR is considered for this test method.\\
+Analyzing Equivalence Classes is a crucial aspect of software testing, as it promotes thorough test coverage while reducing unnecessary or repetitive test cases.
+Equivalence partitioning is a testing technique in which input data is divided into distinct classes, each representing a range of values expected to trigger similar system responses, thus streamlining the testing process.
+For example, the following DSR 02 is considered for this test method.\\